Official University travel requires prior approval by an appropriate University administrator. (See 95.01 and below.)

 Written prior approval on a Travel Authority (TA) form is required in the following circumstances.
 The department routes or retains the TA as indicated.

-- When conference registration is to be paid in advance by Travel Services.
+- When conference registration is to be paid in advance by Accounts Payable.
+Route the approved TA to Accounts Payable.

 In each of the following six circumstances, the department must retain the approved TA in the departmental files.
-(See below.)
-The department does not route the approved TA to Travel Services.
+The department does not route the approved TA to Travel Services or Accounts Payable.

 - When the traveler will be going out of state or out of the country.
 (SAAM 10.10.50) See also 95.15 for information about foreign travel.